Sign Up For Our E-Blast To Receive Information on our Books, Speech Therapy materials and our latest freebies!

-For today’s post, I have the pleasure of reviewing of a lovely product by Milestones and Miracles.
+For today’s post, I have the pleasure of reviewing a lovely product by Milestones and Miracles.
 While this is a product review, I have also peppered in some of their helpful tips and shared additional links, so you can still learn a thing or two in the process.
 Let’s get started!

 What is it?

-1-2-3 Just Play with Me was created and by Lacy Morise, MS, CCC-SLP a fellow speech language pathologist and Nicole M. Sergent, MPT a physical therapist.
+1-2-3 Just Play with Me was created by Lacy Morise, MS, CCC-SLP a fellow speech language pathologist and Nicole M. Sergent, MPT a physical therapist.
 It is a set of interactive cards created to mark milestones and stages from birth to 3 years old.
 There are a total of 75 cards with detailed information on both sides.
 The first 56 cards describe various milestones expected for an age and include some fun activities and strategies to help promote an expected milestone and cover each of the following 5 stages:

 Thinking and Learning (cognitive development)

 Hand in Hand Play (fine motor development)

 Additionally, there are 19 cards entitled Beyond Play which include even more references and specialized tips.
 The information ranges from sleep tips for babies and toddlers, to toilet training advice, to book recommendations, suggestions on how to introduce solid food and more!
 All the cards are numbered and color coded which makes it easy to put in order, sift through, and reference.